Bow2ai/php-imageboards/adelia/readme.md

 <details>
 <summary><strong>Where is user login?</strong></summary>

-TinyBoard is designed for anonymous / pseudonymous posting.
+Adelia is designed for anonymous / pseudonymous posting.
 If you need accounts, add a `users` table, reuse CSRF/session code, and gate posting accordingly.